Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Materials and Methods

 \subsubsection{Mesh refinement}

-The mesh can be refined with respect to either a given sub-domain $V$ or to its boundary $\partial V$ (see Figure \ref{fig:refinement}).
-The elements in $V$ are subdivided into eight (8) tetrahedra faces, while in $\Omega \setminus V$ --those having nodes adjacent to the boundary $\partial V$-- are subdivided to their corresponding number of edges shared with $\partial V$.
+The mesh can be refined to a given subdomain $V$ or its boundary $\partial V$ (see Figure \ref{fig:refinement}).
+The elements in $V$ are subdivided into eight tetrahedra faces, while in $\Omega \setminus V$ ---those having nodes adjacent to the boundary--- are subdivided to their corresponding number of edges shared with $\partial V$.